Information Services, University of Stirling

 Guidance in setting a 12 character password

-You will only be required to change your “password” if it is believed to have been compromised, so it is worth taking the time to make it a good one by starting with a phrase that includes proper nouns and number words.
+You will only be required to change your password if it is believed to have been compromised, so it is worth taking the time to make it a good one.